 MARTIN LUTHER KING BLVD.

-In 1955, Martin Luther King, Jr. led the first Negro non-violent demonstration.
-That
+Martin Luther King, Jr. led the first Negro non-violent demonstration and inspired

 the Civil Rights Bill has been enacted into law; his birthday has been declared a